George Joseph Lucas: Archbishop of Omaha

 At the end of the 2010s, Lucas signed norms stronger than the 2002 Essential Norms (so called Zero Tolerance norms related to sexual abuse of parishioners).
 In 2018, the archdiocese published a list of 38 priests and deacons with credible claims of sexual abuse against minors.
 In August 2020, Lucas and the archdiocese were sued for $2.1 million by Andrew Syring, a priest in the archdiocese.
 He claimed defamation of character by being removed from public ministry and being placed on a list of accused priests.
 Syring said he was accused of sexual abuse in 2013, but had been cleared by an archdiocesan investigation and returned to ministry.
 In 2018, Lucas removed him again from ministry, saying that Syring's record was clean, but the standards had changed.

-In October 2018, Lucas removed Francis Nigli, pastor of St. Wenceslas Parish in Omaha, from public ministry due to inappropriate sexual advances to an adult.
+In October 2018, Lucas removed Reveremd Francis Nigli, pastor of St. Wenceslas Parish in Omaha, from public ministry due to inappropriate sexual advances to an adult.
 A 21-year-old man had accused Nigli of kissing and groping him on church grounds.
 In 2013, Nigli had been sent away for mental health treatment after making advances to an 18-year-old man.

+In July 2024, Lucas was accused of sexual abuse of a student at St. Louis Preparatory Seminary in St. Louis in 1988.
+Lucas denied the accusation.
+On July 31, 2024, Lucas announced that he submitted his resignation to Pope Francis on June 12, 2024, as required when a bishop turns 75 years old, who insisted he stay on until a successor is named.

+Pope Francis accepted Lucas's resignation as archbishop on March 31, 2025.

 Apostolic Administrator of Lincoln

-Pope Francis appointed Lucas to also serve as the apostolic administrator of the Diocese of Lincoln on December 13, 2019, when Bishop James D. Conley took a temporary leave of absence.
+Pope Francis appointed Lucas to serve as apostolic administrator of the Diocese of Lincoln on December 13, 2019, when Bishop James D. Conley took a temporary leave of absence.
 Lucas' term as apostolic administrator ended when Conley returned to active ministry on November 13, 2020.